Self-Deploy Tableau Server on AWS in a Distributed Environment

 Note: The IP addresses provided by Elastic Load Balancing are dynamic, and Tableau Server needs a list of static IP addresses for this configuration.
 To make this work, we’re creating a subnet with the smallest possible CIDR range so that the IP addresses the load balancer has are limited to a finite set.

-For the next steps we’ll use the tabadmin command.
-This command enables you to perform administrative tasks from the command line on Tableau Server and installs with Tableau Server by default.
-For a general overview, see How to Use tabadmin in the Tableau Server Help
+For the next steps we’ll use the tsm command line interface, which is installed with Tableau Server by default.
+You can use tsm to perform administrative tasks from the command line on Tableau Server.
+For a general overview, see tsm Command Line Reference in the Tableau Server Help.

 In the Tableau Server bin directory, enter the following command, where name is the URL that will be used to reach Tableau Server through the load balancer: